bird-house/birdhouse-deploy/birdhouse/components/README.rst

 Operations Performed by Cowbird
 -------------------------------

-- Synchronize Magpie user and group permissions between "corresponding files" located under different services.
+- Synchronize |magpie|_ user and group permissions between "corresponding files" located under different services.
-  For example, THREDDS user-workspace files visualized in the catalog will be accessible by the same user under the corresponding user-workspace under GeoServer.
+  For example, |THREDDS|_ user-workspace files visualized in the catalog will be accessible by the same user under the corresponding user-workspace under |GeoServer|_.
 - Synchronize Weaver endpoints to retrieve equivalent definitions under various paths and access to generated WPS outputs following a job execution by a given user.
 - Synchronize permissions between API endpoints and local storage files.